17 Chic Large Wall Decorating Ideas for Every Room

 8. Create a living wall with real or faux plants

-9. String up floating shelves as a bookshelf grid
+9. Set floating shelves in a bookshelf grid

 10. Commission a custom illustration or portrait